Hello, dear fellows!

 (run-jetty app {:port (cfg/get :port) :join? false}))

-• handler is dumb function that will send the same reply for every incoming message
+is dumb function that will send the same reply for every incoming message- now

-• now -main and ring-init will both call init to will start Telegram API, including long polling
+to will start Telegram API, including long polling ring-init

 {:port 3000